tchayen/baked-room/writeup/README.md

 Even though this scene will remain mostly static, it doesn't mean there's no way to go from here.
 I started with adding hover outline effect (as seen in the first screenshot) and I am currently working on optimizing that.

 From there it can go either in direction of some interactive storytelling/RPG game or become a furniture shop website (IKEA experience of the future).
 In that case AR might come in handy to allow user to try out a carpet in their own room.
 And in both cases VR will be a nice addition.

+If you enjoyed reading it and would like to see more similar content in the future – you can follow me on [Twitter](https://twitter.com/tchayen)!